Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires law enforcement to obtain a warrant before using a drone to gather evidence within curtilage of a home or where a reasonable expectation of privacy exists.
-Warrant limited to 10 days and renewable.
-Exceptions for exigent circumstances, written consent, search and rescue, imminent threats (with sworn statement within 2 business days), and governor-declared emergencies.
-Evidence obtained without warrant is inadmissible.
+Requires law enforcement agencies to obtain a warrant before using a drone to gather evidence or information within the curtilage of a residence or at locations where a person has reasonable expectation of privacy.
+Warrants limited to 10 days and are renewable.
+Exceptions: exigent circumstances with probable cause, written consent, search and rescue, imminent threat to life or public safety (with sworn statement filed within 2 business days), or governor-declared emergency.
+Information obtained in violation is inadmissible and cannot establish reasonable suspicion or probable cause.

 View source